MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 The prerequisites for this to work are:

-- **Xamarin.Forms 4.5 or higher** &ndash; Pre-release versions of Xamarin.Forms 4.5 can be used.
+- **Xamarin.Forms 4.5 or higher**.
+Xamarin.Forms 4.6, or higher, is required if your app uses Material Visual.
-- **Xamarin.iOS 13.10.0.17 or higher** &ndash; Check your Xamarin.iOS version [in Visual Studio](~/cross-platform/troubleshooting/questions/version-logs.md#version-information).
+- **Xamarin.iOS 13.10.0.17 or higher**.
+Check your Xamarin.iOS version [in Visual Studio](~/cross-platform/troubleshooting/questions/version-logs.md#version-information).
 This version of Xamarin.iOS is included with Visual Studio for Mac 8.4.1 and Visual Studio 16.4.3.
-- **Remove references to `UIWebView`** &ndash; Your code should not have any references to `UIWebView` or any classes that make use of `UIWebView`.
+- **Remove references to `UIWebView`**.
+Your code should not have any references to `UIWebView` or any classes that make use of `UIWebView`.

+For more information about detecting and removing `UIWebView` references, see [UIWebView deprecation](~/ios/user-interface/controls/webview.md#uiwebview-deprecation).

-### Configure the linker preview
+### Configure the linker

 # [Visual Studio](#tab/windows)